 Besides determining which committees each newly introduced bill will be referred to in First Reading, each presiding officer conducts and manages orderly debate on the floor through the entire process.
 In Second Reading the bill and committee reports are presented so the bill can be amended on the floor and may move to Third Reading.
 This is the point where placement on the floor by the Rules Committee determines calendar assignment for final debate and consideration for passage of any bill.
 Chances for a bill to pass through the legislature are sometimes apparent at First Reading according to the number of committees it must go through.
 If the presiding officer makes a ruling on anything during debate–that any member objects to–it can be voted on and either allowed or discarded by majority rule.

 Under Rule 20, Standing Committees, each house of the Alaska Legislature has the following committees: Education, Finance, Health and Social Services, Judiciary, Labor and Commerce, Community and Regional Affairs, Resources, Rules, State Affairs and Transportation.

-Committee chairs can form subcommittees if needed to deal with specific issues.
-Committee meetings can be very informative and one I particularly remember from the last session was when HB 75 “Gun Violence Protection Orders” came before the Judiciary Committee.
-During that meeting, the originator of that bill, Geran Tarr from District 19 (East Anchorage) explained her bill and committee members questioned people who gave testimony on it. https://www.360north.org/gavel/video/?clientID=2147483647&eventID=2018021380
+During the 30th Session this writer witnessed the proposed “Red Shirt Law,” HB 75 “Gun Violence Protection Orders” come before the Judiciary Committee.
+Originator of that bill, Geran Tarr from District 19 (East Anchorage) explained her bill and committee members questioned people who gave testimony on it.

 This bill did not pass the Legislature, but it went through some major changes and might have passed with more support from the Majority Caucus.